rubatopy/rubato/docs/source/intro.rst

 Rubato is "game object"-based.
 This means that most objects rendered to the screen are :ref:`Game Objects <gameobj>`.
 However, game objects do very little on their own.
 Components are what gives a game object functionality.
-For example, you can attach an :ref:`Image <image>` or a :ref:`RigidBody <rigidbody>` to a game object to make it draw an image or interact with the physics engine.
+For example, you can attach a :func:`Circle <rubato.classes.components.hitbox.Circle>` or any other :ref:`components <components>` to a game object to make it draw an image or interact with the physics engine.

 To add a game object to the screen in our example, you need to first create a